-18 Foundations for Evidence-Based Policymaking Act of 2018 (PUBLIC LAW 115-435), January 2019 https://www.congress.gov/115/plaws/publ435/PLAW-115publ435.pdf sector's opportunity to sell to multiple users and create markets.
+Commercial data buys can present a unique challenge to this arrangement.
+While NOAA real-time operational data must be easily accessible to partners and users per U.S. law and international agreements, applying this same concept to commercial data buys could undercut the private sector's opportunity to sell to multiple users and create markets.
 The USGEO report on Commercial Earth Observations Data Purchases notes that many data providers are concerned that the investor community views open licenses as a negative, and therefore the government's use of them may undermine the ability of small businesses to raise investor funds.
-By contrast, users, including downstream private sector entities, maintain that "data obtained with taxpayer money, whether from a government-owned and operated sensor/system or from a commercial data buy, should be made publicly available for scientific purposes and for creating vibrant downstream businesses."25
+By contrast, users, including downstream private sector entities, maintain that "data obtained with taxpayer money, whether from a government-owned and operated sensor/system or from a commercial data buy, should be made publicly available for scientific purposes and for creating vibrant downstream businesses."24